liuhaiqinFDU/liuhaiqinFDU.github.io/_pages/research.md

 ## <font color="MidnightBlue">Work in progress </font>

-**1. Structural Monetary Policy, Quantitative Easing, and Collateral Constraints: A Tale of Two Central Banks**
+**1. Structural Monetary Policy, Quantitative Easing, and Collateral Constraints: A Tale of Two Central Banks** (*draft upon request*)

 My research motivation is to develop a theory that captures the interaction and spillover effects of monetary policies between U.S. (Home) and China (Foreign).
 The model builds on [Geanakoplos & Wang (2020)](https://www.aeaweb.org/articles?id=10.1257/mac.20180484) (GW) and extends it to include the Foreign central bank's risky asset purchases -- in reality,  the PBC's Structural Monetary Policy (SMP).
 To make the PBC's asset purchase meaningful, I deviate from GW's original No-borrowing environment to assume Foreign as a Leverage Economy.
 Additionally, to generate persistent ``collateral gap'' in the free-trade equilibrium, one needs to assume more sophisticated financial system in the U.S. To make progress, I adopt the Tranching Economy setting of [Fostel, Geanakoplos & Phelan (2023)](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=2921456).
 The nonlinear equation system is established and interaction effects between the Fed's QE and PBC's SMP are investigated.